Common Road Rage Behaviors: Identifying & Avoiding Aggressive DrivingUpdated Dec. 16, 2020

 - Forcing another driver to stop suddenly by pulling in front of them and applying the brakes.
 This is referred to as “brake checking”.

-- Targeting another driver with physical violence which may include ramming with their car, punching, hitting or shoving, use of a weapon or throwing objects.
+- Targeting another driver with physical violence that may include ramming with their car, punching, hitting or shoving, use of a weapon or throwing objects.

 Don’t be a hero